“If I land in the rope sometime… let the man punch himself out.”

 Here’s his/(Paganini’s) “24 Caprices, Op.
 1: No. 24 in A Minor” (Sometimes referred to as “Dance of the Demons” or “Dance of the Goblins.”)

 Itzhak Perlman; bringing Paganini and all his devils, goblins, demons, and ghosts to their damn knees.
-(For a non violinist it might not be obvious, I suppose, but this actually is miles and miles more difficult in a thousand ways than the old Orange Blossom Special.
+(For a non-violinist it might not be obvious, I suppose, but this actually is miles and miles more difficult in a thousand ways than the old Orange Blossom Special.
+(It’s not at all the best Paganini.
+Just tough.)
 Nonetheless, Orange Blossom did serve to show me how much I had been missing, was a challenge, and is unquestionably not only extraordinarily difficult, but, better yet, extraordinarily impressive.

 Orange Blossom isn’t demon possessed like Paganini, but it’s pretty cool anyway.